 The PA Dept. of Health provides a search by county for an Ambulatory Surgical Center, Birth Center, Community Mental Health Center, FQHC, Outpatient Rehab, End Stage Renal Disease, Home Health Agency, Home Care, Hospice, Hospital, Intermediate Care for Individuals with Intellectual Disabilities, Nursing Homes, Pediatric Extended Care, Speech and Physical Therapy, Abortion, Psychiatric Residential Treatment Facility, and Rural Health Clinic.
 Many of the sites have links to facility-specific inspection survey reports

-Find surgical site infection rates at SC hospitals for colon surgery, hysterectomy (abdominal), hip and knee replacements, and heart bypass (CABG), 2016 data.
+Compare surgical site infection rates at SC hospitals for colon surgery, hysterectomy (abdominal), hip and knee replacements, and heart bypass (CABG), 2017 data.
 Central line infections in hospital ICUs, c. difficile and MRSA also shown; compare hospitals for each type of infection.
-Provided by state Department of Health (DHEC), Sept.
-2017
+Provided by South Carolina state Department of Health (DHEC)

 OpenDataCatalog is a browse-yourself database.
 Some reports are prepared, but may be difficult to read and understand.
 Most data to 2014 or older.
 Compare quality at Utah clinics (2015 data).
 Published by Utah Dept. of Health